trufflesuite/trufflesuite.com/src/docs/vscode-ext/how-to/install-dependencies.md

 8.3.1
 ```

-If version numbers are returned, you're all set.
+Version numbers should be returned.

 ### Git